-France to create a 3 percent tax on internet giants’ revenue
+France unveils plan to tax internet giants revenue

-PARIS (AP) — The French government is unveiling plans to slap a 3 percent tax on the French revenues of internet giants like Google, Amazon and Facebook.
+PARIS (AP) — The French government unveiled plans Wednesday to slap a 3 percent tax on the French revenues of internet giants like Google, Amazon and Facebook.

-Finance Minister Bruno Le Maire is presenting the bill during Wednesday’s weekly Cabinet meeting before it heads to Parliament.
+The bill outlines how digital companies with worldwide revenues over 750 million euros ($848 million), including French revenue over 25 million euros, will be taxed.

-The bill outlines how digital companies with worldwide revenue over 750 million euros ($848 million) including French revenue over 25 million euros will be taxed.
+In a news conference in Paris Wednesday, Finance Minister Bruno Le Maire estimated the tax will raise about 500 million euros a year this year but that should increase “quickly.”

-Le Maire said in Le Parisien newspaper Sunday that about 30 companies, mostly based from the U.S, but also from China and Europe, will be affected.
+About 30 companies, mostly based from the U.S, but also from China and Europe, will be affected.

 Most Read Business Stories